JWST Data Calibration Reference Files

 Calibration reference file volatility

-Frequent calibration pipeline and reference file updates will occur over the early months of science operations as commissioning and other in-flight data continue to be analyzed.
+Frequent calibration pipeline and reference file updates will occur over the coming months as in-flight data is analyzed

 On this page